 Are you a bit confused about how to use a snow blower when the snow is wet?
 I was too!
-Not knowing how to use a snowblower in wet snow can lead to frustration, machine damage, and even finger amputation.
+Not knowing how to keep snowblower from clogging in wet snow can lead to frustration, machine damage, and even finger amputation.

 As bad as that sounds, using the right techniques (and machine) can make this task perfectly safe and much easier than shoveling.
 I did some research on this topic and I want to share with you what I learned.